Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

 - 500GB – $80 from Amazon US (down from $110)

-Both Amazon and Best Buy have got the 2TB model of Samsung’s latest external SSD for a new low of $250 at the moment, beating Amazon’s previous price of $320 and its RRP of $360 by quite a significant margin.
+Both Amazon and Best Buy have got the 2TB model of Samsung’s latest external SSD for a low of $280 at the moment, which isn’t quite as good as $250 the other day, but it’s still not terrible value considering its RRP of $360.
 Don’t be fooled by Amazon’s deal on the 1TB T7 Touch for $200, though, as this model was $170 just the other week.

 Crucial X8 deals: